-A Noetherian $\ZZ$-graded ring $R$ with a unique maximal homogeneous ideal is called \ti{quasi-Gorenstein} if $\omega_R \cong R(a)$ for seem $a \in \ZZ$.
-If the unique maximal ideal is maximal, the number $a$ is well-defined, and it is called the \textbf{a}-invariant of $R$.
+Recall that a Noetherian $\ZZ$-graded ring $R$ with a unique maximal homogeneous ideal is called \ti{quasi-Gorenstein} if $\omega_R \cong R(a)$ for some $a \in \ZZ$.
+If the unique maximal ideal is maximal, the number $a$ is well-defined, and it is called the \textbf{a}-invariant of the ring $R$.
 A {Gorenstein} $\ZZ$-graded ring is a quasi-Gorenstein ring which is Cohen-Macaulay.
 The ring $S_{(\MN)}$ in the remark above is a Gorenstein ring.
 Notice that this definition agrees with \cite[Theroem 3.6.19]{BH} when $R$ is Cohen-Macaulay.
-However, we do no require a ring to be Cohen-Macaulay.
+However, we do not require a ring to be Cohen-Macaulay.